Enterprise, Nevada: Economy

 The Ultimate Fighting Championship (UFC) opened the UFC Performance Institute in Enterprise in 2017, listing the new location as the organization headquarters.
-In June 2019, the company opened the UFC Apex across the street, which is being used to host US events during the COVID-19 pandemic.
+In June 2019, the company opened the UFC Apex across the street, which is being used to host US events during the COVID-19 pandemic, and continues to do after mass live event attendance resumed.

 Education

 Public education in Enterprise is administered by the Clark County School District.